asadshahzada/API-Authentication/README.md

 # A Sample of API-Authentication

-This code appears to be a test suite written using Cypress, a popular JavaScript end-to-end testing framework for web applications.
+This code is a test suite written using Cypress, a popular JavaScript end-to-end testing framework for web applications.
 The test suite consists of three test cases, each testing a different type of authentication method:

 Basic Authentication: